6. Local development with rover dev

 Running rover dev

-Open up a new terminal in the root of the soundtracks directory.
-Let's run rover dev and pass in the config file with the --supergraph-config flag.
+Open up a new terminal in the root of the dgs-federation project directory.
+Let's run rover dev and pass in the path to the config file with the --supergraph-config flag.

-Note: Because the supergraph-config.yaml file is located in our router directory, we'll pass the path relative to the soundtracks directory: namely, moving up a level and then into router.
+Note: Because the supergraph-config.yaml file is located in our router directory, we'll pass the path from the root of our project repository.

 After running it, we'll get the following output: